 These criteria are the main measure of deprivation available to schools and the link between these criteria and school underachievement nationally is very strong.
 The academic abilities of our students are above the national average and this is reflected in our results.
 Schools receive Pupil Premium funding to support their eligible pupils and narrow the attainment gap between them and their peers.

-As of the financial year 2023-24 the Pupil Premium is currently £955 per eligible FSM/FSM6 pupil, £2345 per eligible CLA pupil and £310 per eligible child of a service family.
+As of the financial year 2023-24 the Pupil Premium is £1035 per FSM/FSM6 pupil, £2530 per LAC pupil and £335 per child of a service family.
 Schools are free to spend the funding as they see fit but they are accountable for ensuring that it is used to support pupils from low-income families and the other target groups.